Takiro/easy-romfilter/README.md

 ### What is this?

 easy-romfilter traverses your collection of tagged rom files and only copies the most useful roms into a new collection.
 The Program checks each file for specific tags like language/region, version and if its a verified good dump.
 It ignores all rom files that are tagged as hack, bad dump, trained and other files you usually don't want for your emulators rom library.
-Each selected rom file will be copied into a tree level alphabetic directory tree.
+Each selected rom file will be copied into a three level alphabetic directory tree.
 This means that a game like "AAAAH!
 Real Monsters" would be in `/a/aa/aaa` whereas "Super Mario World" would be copied to `s/su/sup/`.
 This directory structure should ensure that you find any game quickly even if you have a massive collection.

 ### Installation